“Language classes should be fun.”

 The game content is also flexible enough that you can use recently-introduced vocabulary and sentence patterns as well as review previous language each time you play.

-Mafia: A Role-playing and Elimination Game
+Assassin: A Role-playing and Elimination Game

-Mafia is a murder mystery role-playing game.
+Assassin is a murder mystery role-playing game.
 A very similar game is played in China, called 天黑请闭眼 (tiān hēi qĭng bì yăn — It’s dark, please close your eyes).

 Goal of the Game